conan-io/docs/tutorial/conan_repositories/setting_up_conan_remotes/conan_server.rst

 .. note::

-    On Windows, you may experience problems with the server if you run it under bash/msys.
+    On Windows, you may experience problems with the server if you run it under Bash/MSYS2.
-    It is better to launch it in a regular ``cmd`` window.
+    It is recommended to launch it in a regular ``cmd`` window.

 .. seealso::